nus-oss/cs3281-AY1617S2-website/students/AY1617S2/thenaeshElango/ThenaeshElango-Resume.md

 ## Work Experience

-#### Teaching Assistant for CS1101S Programming Methodology, __National University of Singapore_
+#### (August 2015 - December 2015, August 2016 - December 2016) Teaching Assistant for CS1101S Programming Methodology, __National University of Singapore__

-* _August 2015 - December 2015_
-* _August 2016 - December 2016_

-> * Led a discussion group of 8 students, teaching them programming initially from a functional perspective and later from an imperative perspective.
+* Led a discussion group of 8 students, teaching them programming initially from a functional perspective and later from an imperative perspective.
-> * Graded programming assignments and midterm examinations.
+* Graded programming assignments and midterm examinations.
-> * Created and maintained teaching materials for the course.
+* Created and maintained teaching materials for the course.
-> * Handled administrative work for various aspects of the course.
+* Handled administrative work for various aspects of the course.

 #### Teaching Assistant for CS1231 Discrete Structures, _National University of Singapore_